-413563 (2005 TG45) is a small asteroid with an orbit that is entirely confined within Earth's orbit.
+413563 (2005 TG45) is a mid-sized asteroid with an orbit that is entirely confined within Earth's orbit.
 NASA JPL has classified 2005 TG45 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2005 TG45 has 5 close approaches predicted in the coming decades: